-- 1. Please have student ready when the bus arrives. - 2.
+- 1. Please have students ready when the bus arrives. - 2.
 Remind your child to cross in front of the bus, keeping enough distance from the bus to see the bus driver.
 Never allow your child to walk to the rear of the bus. - 3.
 There is no eating or drinking on the bus for risk of choking. - 4.
 Please watch your child going to and coming from the bus.
 The driver is not permitted to leave the bus to help a child that might have fallen between the bus and home. - 5.
-The bus driver may determine if a child is ill at the time, he or she boards the bus.
+The bus driver may determine if a child is ill at the time he or she boards the bus.
 A sick child will be returned to the parents. - 6.
-VERY IMPORTANT Unscheduled children or having your child ride a different bus temporarily requires a note or phone call to the school secretary (419-375-2768). - 7.
+Unscheduled children riding the bus or having your child ride a different bus temporarily is not allowed. - 7.
 The time your child will be picked up and dropped off may vary with student's schedule, sport participation, or weather conditions.

-- 8. Please be sure your child knows the following bus policies: - Cross in front of the bus and watch for the bus driver to give them a signal to cross. - Children must always be seated. - Children are to talk quietly on the bus - Any toys or objects sent to school with your child should be kept in his or her backpack. - No eating or drinking on the bus. - 10.
-If you should encounter a problem with transportation, please talk with the bus driver before contacting the student's teacher, principal, or busing supervisor. - 11.
-According to the Ohio Department of Transportation your child should be four years old and forty pounds to be transported by bus to and from school. - 12.
-If you are outside the Fort Recovery School District and your child will be dropped off at the nearest residence in the Fort Recovery School District, the homeowner in which your child will be deposited must complete a permission form.
+- 8. Please be sure your child knows the following bus policies: - Cross in front of the bus and watch for the bus driver to give them a signal to cross. - Children must always be seated. - Children are to talk quietly on the bus - Any toys or objects sent to school with your child should be kept in his or her backpack. - No eating or drinking on the bus. - 9.
+If you should encounter a problem with transportation, please talk with the bus driver before contacting the student's teacher, principal, or busing supervisor.

+10. According to the Ohio Department of Transportation your child should be four years old and forty pounds to be transported by bus to and from school.

+11. If you are outside the Fort Recovery School District and your child will be dropped off at the nearest residence in the Fort Recovery School District, the homeowner in which your child will be deposited must complete a permission form.
 Permission forms are available from the preschool staff.